dli85/tldr-bot/README.md

 # Usage

-To change what text is summarized, edit the global text variable.
-The program will prompt you for two inputs, a multiplier and an output name.
-The output name is what the output text file should be called.
+You will be prompted for three inputs.
+The first is the name of the text file that you want to use.
+If you leave this empty, the program will use the hard coded text instead.
+The next input is the multiplier.
 The multiplier determines the length of the summary.
 A larger multiplier will result in a smaller summary as sentences with values greater than average * multiplier will be included.
+The file input is the output file name.
+The output name is what the output text file should be called.